HarveyTapeworm/HarveyTapeworm/README.md

 PLS TELL ME IF U FEEL UNCOMFORTABLE WHEN I NEED TO STFU IN SRS WAY!!!!! i say a lot of weird shit!!!!!

+im lonely asf. so if u have a permission of c + h i will always ask for permissions first.

 # ***My social battery drains in literally 10-20 minutes and sometimes takes a very long time to charge.
 Please take this into account.***
 ---